 Building a Design System: UI Components for danieljoffe.com

-When building this portfolio, I wanted more than hastily assembled components—I wanted a design system that would scale.
-Here's what I built and why it matters.
-This is the first installment documenting the foundational components.
+When I built this portfolio, I wanted more than a pile of half-baked components thrown together; I wanted a design system that would actually scale.
+Here's what I built and why it matters, starting with the foundational components.

 Form Components